-- (1) The Director or the Tribunal may make an administrative civil assessment of- - (a) compensation for actual costs incurred by the Director to respond to environmental conditions or other circumstances arising out of a violation referenced in an administrative order or a notice; - (b) compensation for damages to the environment associated with public lands or holdings which arise out of a violation referenced in an administrative order or a notice; - (c) compensation for actual costs incurred by the Director in responding to a spill or accidental release of a pollutant or hazardous substance or hazardous waste; - (d) compensation to be paid by a person served with an environmental restoration order to another person whose environment, property or livelihood has been harmed by the action which is the subject of the order; - (e) compensation for actual costs incurred by the Director or a government entity or private person to restore the environment after the failure of a person served with an environmental restoration order to comply with its terms and conditions;
+- 67. (1) The Director or the Tribunal may make an administrative civil assessment of- - (a) compensation for actual costs incurred by the Director to respond to environmental conditions or other circumstances arising out of a violation referenced in an administrative order or a Notice; - (b) compensation for damages to the environment associated with public lands or holdings which arise out of a violation referenced in an administrative order or a Notice; - (c) compensation for actual costs incurred by the Director in responding to a spill or accidental release of a pollutant or hazardous substance or hazardous waste; - (d) compensation to be paid by a person served with an environmental restoration order to another person whose environment, property or livelihood has been harmed by the action which is the subject of the order; - (e) compensation for actual costs incurred by the Director or a governmental entity or private person to restore the environment after the failure of a person served with an environmental restoration order to comply with its terms and conditions: - (f) compensation for actual costs incurred by an authorised officer on behalf of the Director or person in seizing, removing, impounding or hunting unprotected species on Crown lands, protected area or any other private land; - (g) damages for an economic benefit or amount saved by a person through failure to comply with environmental requirements; - (h) damages for losses suffered by a third party through failure of a person to comply with environmental requirements; and - (i) damages for the failure of a person to comply with environmental requirements. - (2) In determining the amount of any damages to be assessed under subsections (1)(g), (h) and (i), the Director or the Tribunal shall take into account- - (a) the nature, circumstances, extent and gravity of the violation; - (b) any history of prior violations; and

-- (f) compensation for actual costs incurred by an authorised officer on behalf of the Director or person in seizing, removing, impounding or hunting unprotected species on Crown lands, protected area or any other private land; - (g) damages for an economic benefit or amount saved by a person through failure to comply with applicable environmental requirements; - (h) damages for losses suffered by a third party; and - (i) damages for the failure of a person to comply with environmental requirements, in an amount determined under subsections (2) and (3). - (2) In determining the amount of any damages to be assessed under subsections (1)(g), (h) and (i), the Director or the Tribunal shall take into account- - (a) the nature, circumstances, extent and gravity of the violation; - (b) any history of prior violations; and - (c) the degree of wilfulness or culpability in committing the violation and any good faith efforts to co-operate with the Director. - (3) The total amount of damages under subsection (1)(i), shall not exceed- - (a) for an individual, \$3,000 for each violation and, in the case of a continuing or recurrent violation, \$500 per day for each instance until the violation is remedied or abated; or - (b) for a person other than an individual, \$5,000 for each violation and, in the case of a continuing or recurrent violation, \$750 per day for each instance until the violation is remedied or abated.
+- (c) the degree of wilfulness or culpability in committing the violation and any good faith efforts to co-operate with the Director. - (3) The total amount of damages under subsection (1)(i), shall not exceed- - (a) for an individual, \$3,000 for each violation and, in the case of a continuing or recurrent violation, \$500 per day for each instance until the violation is remedied or abated; or - (b) for a person other than an individual, \$5,000 for each violation and, in the case of a continuing or recurrent violation, \$750 per day for each instance until the violation is remedied or abated.

-68. Application for determination of administrative civil assessment
+Application for determination of administrative civil assessment

-- (1) Where an administrative order or consent agreement contains a proposed administrative civil assessment and the person receiving the administrative order or negotiating the consent agreement has agreed to all the terms of the administrative order or the consent agreement but for a proposed administrative civil assessment, the Tribunal shall, on the application of the Director or the person subject to the administrative order or party to the consent agreement, determine the amount of the assessment. - (2) An application for the determination of an administrative civil assessment under subsection (1) shall be made within fourteen days from the date all the terms of the administrative order or consent agreement were agreed between the parties.
+- 68. (1) If an administrative order or consent agreement contains a proposed administrative civil assessment and the person receiving the administrative order or negotiating the consent agreement has agreed to all the terms of the administrative order or the consent agreement except for the amount of the proposed administrative civil assessment, the Tribunal shall, on the application of the Director or the person subject to the administrative order or party to the consent agreement, determine the amount of the assessment. - (2) An application for the determination of the amount of an administrative civil assessment under subsection (1) shall be made within fourteen days from the date all the terms of the administrative order or consent agreement, except for the amount of the assessment, were agreed between the parties.

-69. Other actions by the Director
+Other actions by the Director